 A Mack pumper was purchased in 1958 to take the place of a 1922 REO which had become obsolete.
 In 1955, ever wishing to update equipment, the department purchased a 1955 Dodge tank truck to replace the Mack tank truck.
 The new tanker carried 1800 gallons of water to help protect the community.

-In 1971 a new Hahn pumper (still in service) was purchased.
-This truck has a 1000 gallon per minute pump with a 1000 gallon water tank.
+In 1971 a new Hahn pumper was purchased.
+This truck had a 1000 gallon per minute pump with a 1000 gallon water tank.
 A 1981 Saulsbury/Ford Tanker was purchased to replace the Dodge.

 In 1991 a Beck pumper was purchased to replace the 1958 Mack.
 The Beck has a 1250 gpm pump with 500 gallons of water.